-State and federal law, as well as University policies, mandate that any requisition for, possession of, or use on the campus of controlled substances (narcotic and non-narcotic drugs) must conform to specific regulations.
-Information concerning these policies and procedures, as well as copies of the regulations, are available from the controlled substances officer, 607-777-4905, in the Division of Research.
+State and federal law, as well as University policies, mandate that any requisition for, possession of, or use on the campus of controlled substances (narcotic and non-narcotic drugs) in research must conform to specific regulations.
+Information concerning these policies and procedures, as well as copies of the regulations, are available from the controlled substances officer.
+Please contact the Laboratory Animal Resources Office at 607-777-3836 for information.